Spectral measures and dominant vertices in graphs of bounded degree: Spectral measures, local spectral measures, and dominant vectors for a bounded self-adjoint operator

 \begin{prop} Let $\Hi$, $X$, and $E_X$ be as in Proposition~\ref{dominant}.
 Let $\xi \in \Hi$ and let $(\varepsilon_i)_{i \ge 1}$ be an orthonormal basis of $\Hi$.
 Denote by $\mu_\xi$ and $\mu_i$ the local spectral measures of $X$ at $\xi$ and $\varepsilon_i$.

 Then the vector $\xi$ is dominant for $X$ if and only if the measure $\mu_\xi$ dominates~$\mu_i$ for all $i \ge 1$. \end{prop}

 \begin{proof} If $\xi$ is dominant, then $\mu_i \prec -.1cm \prec \mu_\xi$ for all $i \ge 1$, by definition.
 Conversely, suppose that $\mu_i \prec -.1cm \prec \mu_\xi$ for all $i \ge 1$.
 Let $B$ be a Borel subset of $\Sigma (X)$.
 If $\mu_\xi (B) = 0$, then $\mu_i(B) = \langle E_X(B) \varepsilon_i \sca \varepsilon_i \rangle = \Vert E_X(B) \varepsilon_i \Vert^2 = 0$ for all $i \ge 1$, namely $E_X(B) \varepsilon_i = 0$ for all $i \ge 1$, hence $E_X(B) = 0$.
-It follows that $\xi$ is dominant for~$X$ (see~\ref{4DEdominant} in Proposition~\ref{dominant}). \end{proof}
+It follows that $\xi$ is dominant for~$X$ (see~\ref{3DEdominant} in Proposition~\ref{dominant}). \end{proof}

 Let $X$ be a bounded self-adjoint operator on a Hilbert space $\Hi$.
 A vector $\xi \in \Hi$ is \textbf{cyclic} for $X$ if the closed linear span of $\{X^n \xi : n \in \N\}$ is the whole of~$\Hi$.
 (Some authors choose another definition for more general operators, but all definitions agree in case $X$ is self-adjoint; see~\cite[Page 289, \S~5.1]{Sim4--15}.)
-To say that a vector $\Hi$ is cyclic for the operator $X$ is the same as to say it is cyclic for the von Neumann algebra $W^*(X)$.
 Note that, if $X$ has any cyclic vector at all, then the space $\Hi$ is separable.

 The following proposition is well-known and straightforward:

 \begin{prop} For a self-adjoint operator $X$, any cyclic vector is dominant. \end{prop}